andreweick/eick.com/README.md

 # Eick.com

-## Configuration
-To control the number of photos rendered by hugo (and not the netlify delayed build) change the parameter in ~/netlify.toml in the 'netlify-plugin-s3photo' part

 ## NPM Scripts
 After having run `npm install` you should be able to use the following:
 - `$ npm run dev:netlify`: Run the netlify cli (You can also test javascript functions!)